 Dr. Olaf Sieg

-Dr.-Ing.
-Olaf Sieg is responsible for the business development of medium-sized customers and strategic partner management.
-He focuses on digital business models, increasing efficiency and introducing IT solutions, especially for the manufacturing and automotive supply industries.
-The mechanical engineer is a member of the Economic Senate of North Rhine-Westphalia, the Cologne Chamber of Commerce and Industry and of the LNI 4.0 for the promotion of German SMEs / Industry Platform 4.0.
-Prior to this, he was Vice President of the Board of Management of Deutsche Telekom's Business Customers division.
-Before moving into the telecommunications industry, he worked for an American strategy and technology consultancy as well as for a German software manufacturer.
+Dr. Olaf Sieg is responsible for the industrial practice manufacturing and the development of the SME business.
+His focus is on strategy and implementation of digital business models / Iot, re-organization and the introduction of IT solutions.
+He holds a doctorate in mechanical engineering and is an honorary member of the Cologne Chamber of Commerce and Industry (IHK), the North Rhine-Westphalia Economic Senate and the LNI 4.0 for the promotion of German SMEs / Industry 4.0.
+Previously, he was Vice President for strategic programs at Deutsche Telekom / T-Systems.
+Before moving into the telecommunications industry, he worked internationally for a large management and technology consultancy as well as for SAP.

 Global Functional Practices (FP)

 Benedikt Gäch is globally responsible for all ICT infrastructure and platform issues.
 To support our customers, he develops and coordinates topics such as data centers, cloud, Smart X (with Smart City, Smart Car, IOT), service platforms (e.g. OSS / BSS) and the necessary transformations.
 Prior to that, he worked for over 15 years as a consultant in various companies worldwide, but always with a focus on their infrastructures and platforms.

 Before joining Detecon, he worked for a major international carrier.
 His focus was on optimizing ICT infrastructures for customers in the automotive, manufacturing, high-tech and food industries as well as financial service providers and insurance companies, among others.
 The graduate communications engineer frequently gives lectures at international events and works closely with standardization committees.